ElementalMP4/Tantalum/README.md

 ```

 This config will copy all files and directories from `left` and duplicate them on `right`, only copying the latest copy of each file.

+To copy every file regardless of modified time, set `forceUpdate` to true

 It is possible to have as many couples as you wish, and you can copy from and to network shares, so long as you have already authenticated.